eric-therond/wakeupsoc/README.md

     * NB_REQUEST : number of requests to send
     * REFRESH_IP : refresh IP every x requests
     * TIMEOUT : timeout in second for doing a request
-    * At line 58 the configuration of ToR
+    * At line 58 the configuration of Tor
 - In rules.js you can specify the fake traffic
-- In urls add your targets
+- In urls.ks add your targets
-- Start ToR
+- Start Tor
-- node wakeupsoc.ks
+- node wakeupsoc.js